StudioLE/ohlife-export-converter/README.md

 The txt export option uses the entry date for the file name.

-The Evernote export option sets the title as a human friendly date string.
+The Evernote export option sets the title as a human friendly date string and sets the note created date to the entry date.

+An option to prefix each entry with the date is available within the script.